Bubblin-Superbooks/viva-voce-in-physiology/interim/tmp/content.md

 ###### Q3.
 What is auscultatory gap?

 Ans 3.
 Auscultatory gap
 This gap is seen in hypertensives.
 It is seen while recording the blood pressure by auscultatory method.
 In such individuals, occasionally sound may disappear temporarily during phase I and II, covering a range of 40-50 mm Hg pressure and reappear again.
 The cause of this silent gap is not known.

 This causes the marked underestimation of systolic Blood pressure, if cuff pressure is only raised to a level at which sounds are absent.  .
 One may miss a hypertensive with blood pressure of 220/100 and wrongly record his blood pressure as 130/100 due to this.
 That is why it is essential to measure palpatory method first.
 In a camp of 1000 patients where screening is being done and time is limited, it is better to raise the cuff pressure to 220 mmHg to be on the safe side.

 ###### Q 4.
 What are the physiological factors that effect blood pressure?

-Ans 4.Physiological factors affecting Blood Pressure
+Ans 4.
+Physiological factors affecting Blood Pressure

+- Age:
-Age: Both diastolic blood pressure and Systolic blood pressure (SBP) increase with age.
+    Both diastolic blood pressure and Systolic blood pressure (SBP) increase with age.
 Systolic Blood pressure increases more than diastolic blood pressure due to decreased distensiblity.
-Systolic blood pressure is 100+age in years
-However Diastolic blood pressure (DBP) decreases after 50-60 years of age
+Systolic blood pressure is 100+age in years.
+However Diastolic blood pressure (DBP) decreases after 50-60 years of age.

+- Sex:
-Sex: In females, before menopause Systolic Blood Pressure is 4-5 mm Hg less than that in males of same age.
+    In females, before menopause Systolic Blood Pressure is 4-5 mm Hg less than that in males of same age.
 After menopause SBP is 4-5 mm Hg more than males of same age.
 It is due to estrogen hormone which prevents atherosclerosis and is protective.

+- Body built:
-Body built: In obese individuals, the blood pressure gives high reading because there is more tissue present between cuff and artery.
+    In obese individuals, the blood pressure gives high reading because there is more tissue present between cuff and artery.
 Higher pressure is needed to occlude the brachial.

+- Climate:
-Climate: Exposure to cold produces vasoconstriction and increases peripheral resistance via hypothalamus.
+    Exposure to cold produces vasoconstriction and increases peripheral resistance via hypothalamus.
 Diastolic which is dependent on peripheral resistance primarily increases.
 Systolic blood pressures also increase.

-When one shakes hands with a person during winter, his hands are cold due to peripheral vasoconstriction.
+- When one shakes hands with a person during winter, his hands are cold due to peripheral vasoconstriction.
 This is a mechanism to conserve heat loss from periphery.
 Vasoconstriction decrease blood supply and heat loss by convection and radiation to environment is decreased.
 Diurnal variation: Diurnal variation of 5-10 mmHg is common in Systolic Blood Pressure.
 Peak values of SBP are seen in afternoon and lowest during early hours of morning.
 Its reverse is observed in night workers as the diurnal rhythm is reversed.

+- Exercise:
-Exercise:     In untrained individual, in mild exercise the systolic blood pressure increases with decrease in diastolic blood pressure.
+    In untrained individual, in mild exercise the systolic blood pressure increases with decrease in diastolic blood pressure.
 In moderate exercise, both diastolic and systolic blood pressure increases.
 In severe exercise, there is a marked increase in systolic blood pressure and moderate increase in diastolic blood pressure.
     BP=CO X PR.
 Systolic Blood pressure depends on Cardiac output (CO) that increases due to sympathetic activity with increasing intensity of exercise.
-Diastolic blood pressure increases with peripheral resistance (PR).
-The lumen size and PR ,varies with opposing forces of sympathetic causing vasoconstriction and accumulation of local vasodilator metabolites during exercise like carbon dioxide, adenosine that causing vasodilation.
-This explains the variation of diastolic blood pressure in untrained individual with varying grades of exercise
+- Diastolic blood pressure increases with peripheral resistance (PR).
+The lumen size and PR, varies with opposing forces of sympathetic causing vasoconstriction and accumulation of local vasodilator metabolites during exercise like carbon dioxide, adenosine that causing vasodilation.
+This explains the variation of diastolic blood pressure in untrained individual with varying grades of exercise.
 In trained individuals the systolic blood pressure increases and diastolic blood pressu0re remains same.
 Emotions: Excitement, fear, worry increase systolic blood pressure due to increase in cardiac couture secondary to increased sympathetic activity
 Gravity: The pressure in any vessel below heart level is increased and that above heart level is decreased due to the effect of gravity